davidkeya/Import-a-csv-file-into-PostgreSQL/2020-11-19-How to import a csv file into PostgreSQL.md

----
-title:  "How to import a csv file into PostgreSQL"
-category: posts
-date: 2020-11-19
-excerpt: "Here’s How to import a csv file into PostgreSQL"
+# Here’s How to import a csv file into PostgreSQL
----

 ### What you need
 1. Sqlite3